AkshataDM/ai-agents/README.md

-A simple repo to showcase AI agent capabilities.
+A simple repo to showcase AI agent capabilities using FastAPI and React

 1. To run, create a virtual env and install dependencies